 Preschoolers love to play with play dough.
-It’s fun, it’s squishy, and it’s an excellent way to learn the alphabet.
+It’s fun, it’s squishy, and it’s an excellent manipulative to have on hand when teaching the alphabet.

 Another great option to writing the entire alphabet is to write short words or your child’s name.
 Nothing makes a preschooler happier than to see their name written before them in play dough.

 Playdough can also be used to draw the alphabet on.
 First you roll the play dough as flat as you can.
 Kids love using rolling pins for this.
 The playdough needs to be smooth rather than thin, so don’t worry if there’s still quite a bit of depth when your child is finished.

 Now take a stick or a pencil, and write a few letters into the playdough.
 Encourage your child to attempt to make the lines themselves.
 See how many letters you can write.

 Cut your child’s name into the playdough, and encourage your child to trace their name with a finger.
 If you’re adventurous, your child can use pebbles or beans to trace the letters of their name.

 Stamping the alphabet is really fun and easy for preschool kids.
 I prefer to use magnetic letters since they’re stuck to the refrigerator.

 Again you’ll want to let your child roll the playdough flat.
 Once your child is satisfied with the smoothness of the playdough, choose a few letters to stamp into the play dough.
 Be sure to name the letter as you push it in.
 Encourage your child to trace the letter with a finger.